 A Moving Message for Parents

 We all know that moving is stressful.
+But moving with children is exponentially stressful and difficult.
 That’s been established a long time ago.
 For parents, you deal with a lot of things like finding a new place, changing your address, making sure that you are sticking within your budget, etc…

 One thing that is easy to forget is that our children (the little people) are going through their own set of problems with regard to the move.
 They may not seem like big issues to adults, but moving can have a very large impact on your kids.